 1. Remind them they’re ambassadors for the USA

-For better or worse (especially in this political climate) citizens of the world have formed opinions of US citizens.
+For better or worse (especially in this political climate) people of the world have formed opinions of US citizens.
 Some perceptions are positive (think sun-kissed movie-star people driving convertibles with surf boards hanging out the back), and some are less endearing (think big booming fanny-pack wearing American telling a restaurant owner how quaint and ‘totally cute’ their restaurant is, whilst on the cell phone loudly ordering his assistant to get the tires on the Tesla fixed!)

 Avoid discussing politics.
 I know I know, it’s super hard right now with our current government, but political views are so subjective… (we’ve all had Thanksgiving dinner take a political turn and all of a sudden cousin Michael has stormed home!)
 We visit communist countries, third world countries and places where women can barely vote, and suggest they not share personal thoughts with people we meet on our travels.